Import Troubleshooting

 Q: My import has been stuck on purple for hours.
 What should I do?

-A: This usually means TrackEd has lost its connection to the server mid-import.
+A: TrackEd has usually lost its connection to the server mid-import.
 Go to Settings > Utilities > Reset Import Queue to clear the stuck job, then queue your files and try again.

 Q: Can I update the expected import header myself if a column heading has changed?

-A: Only for minor spelling changes.
-Go to Settings > Utilities > Revise Import Headers to update the expected text.
-If the column order has changed (not just the spelling), do not update the header.
-Contact support instead, as importing data into the wrong columns could cause incorrect records.
+A: Only for a minor spelling change, via Settings > Utilities > Revise Import Headers.
+If the column order has changed, don’t update the header, as data could import into the wrong fields.
+Contact support instead.

 Q: I imported data into the wrong year or term.
 How do I fix it?

 A: Use the cleanup utilities in Settings > Utilities.
-For results data, use Results Cleanup to remove data forward of a selected year and term, then reimport.
-For attendance, use Attendance Cleanup to delete and reimport.
-For tracking templates, see Remove Tracking Template Import.
+For results, use Results Cleanup (see Remove Results Import) to remove data forward of a selected year and term, then reimport.
+For attendance, use Attendance Cleanup (see Remove Attendance Import).

 Was this article helpful?